--- Three different second scenes: the ice planet Hoth, the Wookiee planet Kashyyk or the podrace on Tatooine
+-- Different second scenes: the ice planet Hoth, the Wookiee planet Kashyyk, the Millennium Falcon, or the podrace on Tatooine

--- Three different character interactions: Admiral Ackbar, Princess Leia, or Yoda
+-- Four different character interactions: Admiral Ackbar, Princess Leia, BB8, or Yoda

--- Three different finales: Death Star (above the planet Geonosis), Coruscant, or the watery planet of Naboo
+-- Different finales: Death Star (above the planet Geonosis), Coruscant, or the watery planet of Naboo

 Star Wars characters you may encounter: